The Santander Foundation

 - have at least three unconnected Trustees, Directors or Management Committee members.
 By unconnected we mean not related by blood, marriage, in a long-term relationship or living together at the same address.

 - have an annual income above £75,000.
-We aim to fund no more than 40% of an organisation’s income in any one year.
 We anticipate most of the organisations we’ll support will be small and medium-sized organisations with an income of less than £2 million.

 - have a bank account in the organisation’s name with at least two unconnected signatories.

 - have been operating for at least 18 months and have at least one set of annual accounts.

 Applications are now closed

 Applications are now closed for the 2021 grants programme.